YingqiDuan/trading_telegram_bot/README.md

 The bot works by:
 1. Receiving natural language input from the user
-2. Processing the input through an LLM
+2. Processing the input through the GPT-4o-mini model
 3. Converting the natural language to a structured command
 4. Executing the corresponding Solana RPC call
 5. Returning the formatted result to the user

+### Data Storage

+The bot uses SQLite database (user_wallets.db) to store:
+- User wallet addresses and labels
+- Verification status and timestamps
+- Challenge messages for wallet verification

 ### Rate Limiting